k-cross/blog/src/content/distributed_overview.md

 layout: post
 title: 'Distributed Algorithms: An Introduction'
 author: [quasarken]
-tags: ['Computing','Open Problems']
+tags: ['Tutorial','Software Engineering']
 excerpt: 'An introduction into the world of distributed computing and its problems'
 date: 2020-07-18T09:20:30-07:00
-draft: false
+draft: true
 ---

 The goal here is to give an overview of common problems in the distributed computing space along with some common names.